nikhilpatel2004/Chattrix/README.md

 ### 🤖 AI Chatbot
 - Intelligent AI chatbot assistant for quick replies, greetings, and help.

-### 🖼️ Profile Image Upload
-- Upload and update profile pictures using Firebase Storage.
-- Displayed on the chat and profile screens.

 ### 🎨 Beautiful User Interface
 - Custom splash screen with logo and tagline.
 - Clean login and chat interfaces based on Material Design principles.